kusaldushmantha/hotel-merger-rest/README.md

 * No inference of missing required response attributes.
   * Default data type value will be returned in such cases.

-  * ex: If all the suppliers does not provide lat/lng values for a given hotel, then lat/lng values will NOT be inferred based on address or obtained by querying any 3rd party service. lat/lng will be set to 0.
+  * ex: If all the suppliers does not provide lat/lng values for a given hotel, then lat/lng values will NOT be inferred based on the address or obtained by querying any 3rd party service. lat/lng will be set to 0.

 * External supplier services API contracts are fixed.